Sahid1981/Linuxtest/README.md

 # edit .env and set MYSQL_ROOT_PASSWORD and DOCKERHUB_USERNAME
 ```

-To run the production compose on the server (or locally with a proper `.env`):
+xTo run the production compose on the server (or locally with a proper `.env`):

 ```bash
 docker-compose --env-file .env -f docker-compose.prod.yml pull